Please complete the form and submit to CCAM staff.

 - Training sessions are conducted on a case by case basis, with a maximum of two trainees per session.

 - It is highly recommended for users to be trained within a week of intended microscope use in order to avoid repeated training sessions due to lack of use.

 - Service work is performed on an as needed basis.

 - The initial training session or service work will be scheduled in conjunction with Susan Staurovsky, firstname.lastname@example.org, 860-679-4686.

-- Please complete the form above and Susan will contact you once it has been verified you are an authorized user in the CORES system and you have a CAM account.
+- Please complete the form above and Susan will contact you once it has been verified you are an authorized user in the CORES system with grant funding, and you have a CAM account.